beccajoy/hang-in-there-boilerplate/README.md

 - When a user clicks the "Save This Poster" button, the current main poster will be added to the `savedPosters` array.
 - If a user clicks the "Save This Poster" more than once on a single poster, it will still only be saved once (no duplicates)
+- Since our Saved Posters Section is not currently revealing the grid of mini posters, which displays the Saved Posters array, we have left a `console.log(savedPosters)` (on line 171).
+Within the Dev Tools, when "Save This Poster" is clicked, the current savedPosters array will show, and demonstrate that duplicate poster's are not accepted.

 Project spec & rubric can be found [here](https://frontend.turing.io/projects/module-1/hang-in-there.html)